iBrokeTheCode/fastapi-course/notes/lesson-03.md

     - In `src/__init__.py`, import the `book_router` from its location within the package structure:
       ```python
       from source.books.routes import book_router
-      # The transcript implies 'source' is the name of the src directory in the import path
-      # depending on how the project is run, this might be 'src.books.routes'
       ```
     - Include the `book_router` in the main `app` instance using `app.include_router()`:
       ```python